Common Errors in Technical Writing John Owens

 Annoyances about “its” vs. “it's”

 1. “its” vs. “it's”: “its” means “belonging to it”. “it's” means “it is”.
 If you can replace “its”/“it's” with “it is”, then put in the apostrophe.
 If you can't, don't put it in.
 In general, and contrary to popular belief, the apostrophe doesn't mean “an s will follow”.
-Other rules on apostrophes in graphical form, and the esteemed Apostrophe Protection Society dedicates itself to proper usage of this oft-misunderstood punctuation mark.
+Other rules on apostrophes in graphical form, or check Oatmeal's guide; the esteemed Apostrophe Protection Society dedicates itself to proper usage of this oft-misunderstood punctuation mark.

 Other good pages on this topic: